If I could only pass along one set of tools to the next generation of entrepreneurial creators, it would be NicheCraft.

 In our overwhelming, hyper-saturated media ecosystem, NicheCraft is how you become signal in the noise.
 It’s how you make things that genuinely matter to internet strangers.

 If your goal is to build a 1,000 True Fans style business, I know of no more reliable, trustworthy of a toolset to make it happen.

-Think of this page as an ever-expanding “hub” for learning the art of NicheCraft.
+Think of this page as an ever-expanding “hub” for all things NicheCraft.
 Below, you’ll find a series of articles and resources, each touching on some piece of the process.
 As I write more, they’ll get added here.